carlmw/articles/testing_javascript_part2.md

 ![Failing test with a mock expectation](failing_mock.png)

-Now to write some code to make it pass.
+Now we'll write some code to make it pass.

     var TeaBreak = function (data) {
       this.data = data;